 “I’ve become an expert in installing this stuff,” writes customer Jeff Wildermuth, in the email that accompanied the stunning shots of his completed design.
 “I’ve just finished my project using your awesome product.”

-The product in question were our Wellington Dry Stack Earth panels – plus matching corner pieces and columns.
+The product in question were our Somerset Dry Stack Pecan panels – plus matching corner pieces and columns.
 Jeff cleverly used them as accent pieces to the exterior of his stunning Florida home; producing an effect that’s subtle and sophisticated.

 Jeff’s trick was to use the panels to highlight specific architectural details, like the corners and siding.